 Aging in Recovery

-Many people in long-term recovery are now aging and living with conditions that make daily life harder — mobility issues, chronic illness, fatigue, or the loss of independence.
+Many people in long-term recovery are now aging and living with conditions that make daily life more difficult — mobility limitations, chronic illness, fatigue, or the gradual loss of independence.

 For some, the challenge is returning home safely after a hospital or rehabilitation stay.

-For others, it’s staying at home without becoming isolated or overwhelmed.
+For others, it is remaining at home without becoming isolated, overwhelmed, or disconnected from recovery.

-We support aging individuals in recovery by helping them remain stable, connected, and supported — without losing their dignity or independence.
+We support people aging in recovery by helping them remain stable, connected, and supported — without sacrificing dignity or independence.

 Living With Illness While in Recovery

-Serious illness can put enormous strain on someone in recovery.
+Serious or chronic illness places enormous strain on people in recovery.

-Medical appointments, medications, physical limitations, and emotional stress can make it harder to stay balanced — especially when support is inconsistent or not recovery-aware.
+Medical appointments, medications, physical limitations, and emotional stress can disrupt routines and increase vulnerability — especially when support is inconsistent or not recovery-aware.

-We provide non-medical, recovery-aware support that helps people manage daily life, stay connected to care, and avoid the isolation that so often leads to relapse.
+We provide recovery-aware support that helps individuals manage daily life, stay connected to care and community, and reduce the isolation that so often precedes relapse.

 The Homebound Person in Recovery

-Some people aging in recovery are living at home but are effectively homebound.
+Some people aging in recovery live at home but are effectively homebound.

 Without support, homebound individuals can become isolated — and isolation is dangerous in recovery.

-We help people stay engaged with life and recovery, even when leaving the home is difficult.
+We help people remain engaged with life and recovery, even when leaving the home becomes difficult.

 Why This Matters